Facebook

 In our school district, when parents/guardians are concerned about a theme, topic and/or content of a specific book that has been assigned, the first step is:

-• Talk to the teacher directly with your specific concerns regarding your child reading it, and to ask what the "instructional purpose" of the book is.
+• Talk to the teacher directly with your specific concerns regarding your child reading it, and ask what the "instructional purpose" of the book is.
 Their contact information is available via the PowerSchool app and on the school website's directory.

 When parents/guardians are working with their child to pick a book from a list of options from a teacher (or grade-specific summer reading list) and want resources to help with the decision: